East Sussex Scout Section

 The Sussex Scout Sections were divided geographically, with the Queens Royal Regiment (West Surrey) covering the east of Sussex.
 As in Kent, the section was known as XII Corps Observation Unit.

 The Scout Section was made of Regular Army soldiers with a Lieutenant in command.
 Their role was train the Home Guard Patrols, but also to go to ground themselves in the event of an invasion.
+The East Sussex Scout Section is believed to have been formed on 10 Nov 1940, the date its officer was first posted.

 The section would have attended a training course at Coleshill House lasting around two weeks.
-A photo shows Lt Ashby attending one of the Officer's Courses.
+A photo shows Lieutenant Ashby attending one of the Officer's Courses.
 They would have practiced their skills in the local area, including with mock attacks on military targets.

 The section would also have trained the local Auxiliary Units Patrols.
 Firle Patrol Auxilier, Bill Webber recorded in his wartime diary that his Patrol practiced compass work with the Scout Patrol on 17th December 1942 during a night exercise around Hailsham.